MarcusHoltz/marcusholtz.github.io/_posts/2025-10-21-unlimited-email-forwarding-address-aliases-using-cloudflare.md

     const startTime = Date.now();

     try {
-      // Extract email details with fallbacks
+      // Extract email details with fallbacks.
-      const from = message.from || "unknown@sender.com";
+      // message.to is always a string (SMTP envelope RCPT TO) const from = message.from || "unknown@sender.com";
       const to = message.to || "";
       const subject = message.headers.get("subject") || "(no subject)";